 For a joint venture project and agreement checklist, please refer to:

 Before setting up any business, it is fundamental for businesses to create a detailed joint venture agreement with their partners.

 There are several areas that the agreement should cover:

 The agreement should first make clear the objectives and business plan of the joint venture.

 It should highlight the structure of the joint venture, concerning ownership structure, voting rights, governing body and legal system etc. The question 'What are the duties of each party and what are their rights?' needs to be answered.

 It should also include the composition of the management team of the business and the key players.
 This includes the company secretary, board members, and executive team members etc. It is also important to clearly state the operations and accounting responsibilities of each partner.
 For instance, Who will be running the day to day operations and who will be doing the bookkeeping and record-keeping?

 Plan ahead so your business can be set up smoothly for the long run.

-If there is one, the joint venture agreement should also clearly specify how the liabilities under the guarantee/bond/indemnities will be shared by the parties.
+In addition to the financial contributions of each party, the joint venture agreement should also clearly specify how the liabilities under the guarantee/bond/indemnities will be shared by the parties.

 Here is an example of a clause for liabilities in relation to guarantees and bonds: